Devatha Manushya

-Devatha Manushya is a 1988 Indian Kannada-language film, directed by Singeetham Srinivasa Rao.
+Devatha Manushya is a 1988 Indian Kannada-language film written and directed by Singeetham Srinivasa Rao.
 The film stars Rajkumar, Geetha, K. S. Ashwath and Sudharani.
 The movie is famous for its evergreen songs, which were composed by Upendra Kumar.

 This was Rajkumar's 200th movie - which initially should have been the historical Amoghavarsha Nrupathunga with the same director but subsequently dropped.
 The core plot of the movie is based on the 1861 English novel Silas Marner by George Eliot.

 Plot

 Krishna Murthy is a hard working driver who believes in living a simple life.
 His boss, a business tycoon, maintains a low profile about his business and does not reveal it to anybody.
 A high-profile robbery for a golden idol of Goddess has taken place and Krishna Murthy is blamed for it.
 Whether he will be able to break away from this blame and bring forward the criminal forms the rest of the story.